 Area of skin hyperaesthesia bounded by lines joining anterior superior iliac spine, the pubic symphysis and umbilicus.
 One of myriad signs associated with acute appendicitis.

-1893 – Henry Head first drew attention a to the subject of cutaneous hyperalgesia in visceral.
+1893 – Sir Henry Head (1861-1940) first drew attention a to the subject of cutaneous hyperalgesia in visceral.
 No special attention is paid to its occurrence in appendicitis, but Head mentions that in:

 …affections of the intestine down to the upper part of the rectum superficial tenderness may appear in the ninth, tenth, and eleventh dorsal segmental areas.’Head 1893

-1902 – Muller read a paper at the Freie Vereinigung der Chirurgen Berlin on Head’s Areas in Surgical Abdominal Disease.
+1902 – RF Müller read a paper at the Freie Vereinigung der Chirurgen Berlin on Head’s Areas in Surgical Abdominal Disease.
 He mentions that he has:

-1903 – Sherren examined 51 consecutive cases of appendicitis to evaluate deep versus cutaneous signs of the disease process
+1903 – James Sherren (1872-1945) examined 51 consecutive cases of appendicitis to evaluate deep versus cutaneous signs of the disease process